 For this example, review the information.
 Is it as you expect?
 If not, click Edit to go back and continue making changes until you are satisfied.

 Once you are satisfied, click Submit for Review.
 If you're walking through this example on Liferay's Marketplace, don't do it, since this is only an example app.
 The next section describes what happens when you submit apps or app changes.

-When you submit apps to the Marketplace, they are reviewed by Liferay Marketplace staff to ensure that your app meets the minimum standards described in the above Requirements section of this chapter.
+When you submit apps to the Marketplace, they are reviewed by Liferay Marketplace staff to ensure that your app meets the minimum standards described in the previous section What Are the Requirements for Publishing Apps?

 Each of the following changes require a review by Marketplace staff before the change is published to the Marketplace:

 - Changing details of an app (for example, changing the description or the screenshots)

 - Adding a new package (set of files) to an existing app, in order to support more Liferay releases